xwmx/dotfiles/Readme.markdown

     git submodule init && git submodule update --init --recursive && \
     ./bin/dots link && ./bin/dots bin link

-This should clone the repository to your home directory and link all files, excluding any that you already have in `$HOME` and `~/bin` that have the same name as any of the files in the repository.
+This will take some time to run and should clone the repository to your home directory and link all files, excluding any that you already have in `$HOME` and `~/bin` that have the same name as any of the files in the repository.

-Use the [`dots`]((https://github.com/alphabetum/dots) tool (which should be available at `~/bin/dots` after the above steps) to handle the additional files and experiment with everything.
+Use the [`dots`](https://github.com/alphabetum/dots) tool (which should be available at `~/bin/dots` after the above steps) to handle the additional files and experiment with everything.